omnetpp/omnetpp.org/_posts/blog/2020-06-24-omnetpp-debugging-tips.md

 <!--more-->

+## The Issues

+Here are a few issues we have experienced at one time or another:

+- `std::string` (and other standard types) displayed as `<incomplete type>` in the debugger
+- seeing the internals of the class (instead of the data you are interested in) when inspecting an `std::string`, `std::vector` or other standard containers
+- seeing the `<optimised out>` message when inspecting a variable in your debug build (this happens even with `-O0`, which is supposed to disable all optimizations)
+- expression evaluation is incomplete (not all C++ syntax is supported) and unreliable (often reports errors, etc.)
+- need for step filtering: as users, we are usually not interested in debugging into the internals of the standard C++ classes
+- linking INET with full debug info taking too long
+- debugger taking a very long time to start up, due to the amount of debug info it needs to load
+- debugger not stopping at breakpoints
+- response times being too slow when debugging with `gdb`
+- not all debugger frontends being able to use `lldb` as backend
+- choice of standalone debugger (there are many, all of them with their own issues)

+But before we delve into the details, let's come clear with the basics.

 ## Debugging on Various Platforms

 A debugger usually consists of two parts: a frontend (UI), and a debugger backend.
 The backend is responsible for the actual low-level debugging tasks like starting a process, setting breakpoints, stepping in the code, querying variables etc. A frontend, on the other hand, is responsible for displaying the debugging information to the user and handling user input.